 Cross the border for a traditional ranch experience

 From Argentina you’ll then set off to discover Uruguay, one of the most charming and relaxed destinations in the world.
 Head back to BA for your flight to the alluring Punta Del Este, before heading northeast to the picture perfect fishing village of Jose Ignacio.
 After such an epic wine tour over in neighbouring Argentina, your days in Uruguay will be focused entirely on relaxation and soaking up Uruguayan tradition in the lush countryside.
-Welcome to Estancia Vik, a traditional ranch that forms one third of Alexander’s Vik trio of luxury art hotels that grace the shoreline of this seaside haven.
+Welcome to Estancia Vik, a traditional ranch which forms one third of Alexander’s Vik trio of luxury art hotels that grace the shoreline of this seaside haven.
 Estancia Vik boasts an impressive 4000 acres of open landscape to explore on horseback like a true gaucho.
-Why not take part in a polo match with professionals to get your adrenaline pumping, or simply sit back and enjoy the view whilst spotting flamingos, ostrich and armadillos in the most natural of settings.
+Why not take part in a polo match with professionals to get your adrenaline pumping?
+Or simply sit back and enjoy the view whilst spotting flamingos, ostrich and armadillos in the most beautiful of settings.

 Viva la vida at Vik

 Your final stop is just down the road from Estancia Vik, and is, in fact, its sister hotel on the beach.
 Yes you’ve guessed it, the aptly named Playa Vik.
 If Estancia Vik represents traditional Uruguay, Playa Vik is its contemporary counterpart, an architectural oasis in complete harmony with the surrounding coastal environment.
 Spend your final days here unwinding in utter peace and quiet.
 The hotel’s Brasero fire pit is the most idyllic spot to enjoy a glass of the Vik’s signature house wine while watching the sun set over the Atlantic.